jennifer-culbertson/oels2025/oels_practical_wk8.md

 The main part of the picture description trial is an `html-audio-response` trial (with an `html-button-response` trial beforehand, so the participant clicks on a mic button to enter the audio response trial and start recording).
 One reason we are using `html-audio-response` (i.e. an html stimulus, even though our stimulus involves images) is that that's the only audio response plugin currently available in jsPsych!
 There is no `image-audio-response` plugin yet, although I imagine that will be added at some point.
 But in fact it works out quite nicely, because our picture description trials involve presenting two side-by-side images, one highlighted with a green box, and it turns out it is easier to do this using an html stimulus rather than an image stimulus - this is explained below!
 Since the `html-audio-response` is new it's not quite as slick as the more established plugins, which means things look a little scrappy.
 It's not disastrous, but if you wanted a different way to record audio you could consult [the equivalent practical from the 2022 version of the course](https://kennysmithed.github.io/oels2022/oels_practical_wk8.html), which doesn't use the audio response plugin.

+Note that (to conserve storage space) jsPsych instead saves audio-responses as a very long, encrypted strings (i.e a series of numbers and letters) that represent the audio.
+These strings can be transformed back into an audio file later (see below for details).

 We will also simulate the confederate preparing to speak and making a selection based on the participant's productions by inserting variable-duration delays at appropriate points.
 The full experiment also included disfluencies etc (you can see some of the sound files for those if you go digging in the `sounds` folder) but we'll keep it simple here.